Managing the symptoms of ADHD can be tough for the whole family.

 Practice good sleep hygeine

-Good sleep can assuage a host of unacceptable behaviors.
+Good sleep can literally erase a host of unacceptable ADHD behaviors.
 I learned this early on with my kids – like, just after birth – and now I can be seen going to great lengths to make sure my kids get a good night’s sleep.

 Try one of more of these tips to make sure your kiddo gets the recommended amount of sleep (we aim for 10 hours for an 11 and 13 year old):